 Morgan Lewis stands out as one of the most active and ambitious hiring Firms since 2015, with the recent triple corporate partner hires from Herbert Smith confirming the same.
 Orrick comes a close 2nd.
 Two of their most recent hires, corporate partners, James Connor and Daniel Wayte, were counsel and special counsel at their previous Firms.
 Hiring young partner talent may be part of their strategy (although I did read a quote from Erik Dahl describing these hires as opportunistic), but equally it may also be an indication of how difficult and expensive it is to hire experienced corporate and private equity talent.
 It also has one of the lowest number of partner exits along with Paul Hastings.
 Their Head of Corporate in London, Hilary Winter, left the partnership earlier this year.

-Akin Gump has to date successfully absorbed and integrated twenty-two partners from the dissolved Bingham McCutchen.
-I believe twenty are still there.
+Akin Gump has to date successfully absorbed and integrated twenty-one partners from the dissolved Bingham McCutchen.
+I believe nineteen are still there.
 Having opened their London office in 1997, this represented a sea change in their approach to London.

 Dechert has seen modest partner growth and steady churn.
 What does stand out is the quality of the Firms they have hired from including Clifford Chance, Kirkland & Ellis, Ropes & Gray, Skadden and Sidleys.